Annotation-Assisted Learning of Treatment Policies From Multimodal Electronic Health Records: Background and Related Work

-There is an extensive body of literature on estimating the CATE from observational data.
-Existing machine learning models have been adapted for this purpose, such as Gaussian processes \cite{gausian_processes}, random forests \cite{wager2018estimation}, and generative adversarial networks \cite{yoon2018ganite}.
-In parallel, meta-learners have gained popularity for CATE estimation as they decompose the task into separate sub-problems, each of which can be tackled with conventional supervised learning models.
-Notable examples of meta-learners include the T-learner \cite{kunzel2019metalearners}, RA-learner \cite{curth2021nonparametric}, R-learner \cite{nie2021quasi}, and DR-learner \cite{kennedy2023towards}.
-For a detailed discussion of these learners and their connections, we refer the reader to \cite{morzywolek2023general}.
-We return to this topic in Section~\ref{sec:withDR}, with a focus on the DR-learner, which forms the basis of our proposed methods.
+There is a rich literature on estimating the CATE from observational data.
+Existing machine learning models have been adapted for this purpose, including Gaussian processes, random forests, and generative adversarial networks~\citep{gausian_processes, wager2018estimation, yoon2018ganite}.
+More recently, meta-learners have gained popularity as general-purpose procedures for CATE estimation that can be instantiated with standard supervised learning models~\citep{kunzel2019metalearners, nie2021quasi, kennedy2023towards}.
+In their standard form, however, these estimators are typically developed for \textit{tabular} covariates that are directly observed, and satisfy the above assumptions (1.1 -- 1.3).
+In \textit{multimodal} clinical data, these assumptions are difficult to satisfy in practice, because relevant confounding information may be distributed across tabular variables and clinical text, or may be only imperfectly preserved in the data representations.

-\paragraph{Treatment effect estimation with learned representations:} Several authors have proposed neural network architectures for learning representations of structured covariates for CATE estimation (e.g., \cite{johansson2016learning, shalit3, shi2019adapting}).
-These representations can be used directly to predict potential outcomes \cite{shalit3}, or they can be constrained so that the distribution of the learned representations is similar across treatment groups \cite{shalit3, johansson2022}.
-To improve the quality of the downstream effect estimates, Shi et al. \cite{shi2019adapting} proposed predicting both potential outcomes and the propensity score from a shared representation layer.
-These approaches reflect different strategies for end-to-end representation learning for CATE estimation, each with its own inductive bias.
-Several of these methods were compared by Curth et al. \cite{curth2021inductive} in a range of semi-synthetic experiments.
-More recently, OR-learners were introduced as a general framework for consistent estimation of causal quantities from learned representations of structured data with favourable theoretical properties \cite{orlearners}.

-Closely aligned with our work, Melnychuk et al. \cite{melnychuk2023bounds} study \textit{representation-induced confounding bias}, which occurs when the representations used for estimating the CATE lose information about confounders.
-In their work, this information loss is caused by dimensionality reduction or other constraints on the representations obtained from structured covariates, resulting in biased CATE estimates.
-They propose a framework for estimating bounds on this bias.
-Similarly, we study how treatment effects are affected when using representations derived from unstructured data, such as text, that may not capture all confounding information.
-In contrast, we assume access to structured confounders during training and explore how they can be used to mitigate confounding bias.